bhavyau39/appsec-maturity-triage-lab/README.md

 ## Status

 Implementation in progress.
-This repo documents all steps, decisions, and artifacts as the lab is built.
+This repo documents the steps, decisions, and artifacts for the lab.
-"@ | Out-File -Encoding utf8 README.md

-See powerbi/AppSec_Maturity_Triage_Report.pbix (Power BI Desktop file) and docs/screenshots/PBI-01_FullDashboard.png for the final dashboard.
+See `PowerBI_report.pbix` (Power BI Desktop file) and the screenshots in `docs/screenshots/` for the final dashboard.